treeverse/lakeFS/design/aaa.md

 those in S3.
 Our users are almost all S3 users so their familiarity with other features means we prefer to support those features too.

+We should provide support for users with other identity providers.
+Most important of these are Active Directory (and other LDAP) sources.
+These might also serve as a model for possible future integrations but that is out of scope of this redesign.

 ### Identity

 S3 supports users and roles.
 Users are typically human-shaped, machines